 Our first experience of Cruising with Royal Caribbean was everything we had imagined it would be.
 The food was great, the staff helpful and the ship, Adventure of the seas, was stunning.

-Naturally, when it came to Honeymoon in 2014 we were going to return, this time for 14 nights on Explorer of the seas on what turned out to be somewhat of an eventful and iconic cruise.
-Iconic because it was a relocation of one of New Jersey’s favorite ships, complete with most of her regular passengers it seemed, and eventful because of the Poseidonesque ‘Rogue Wave’ that struck the ship early one morning, relocating a lifeboat and flooding a stairwell.
-In true Royal Caribbean style though nothing was an issue and the clean-up was handled in a professional and speedy fashion.
+Naturally, when it came to Honeymoon in 2014 we were going to return.
+This time for 14 nights on Explorer of the seas.
+It turned out to be somewhat of an eventful and iconic cruise.
+Iconic because it was a relocation of one of New Jersey’s favorite ships.
+Complete with most of her regular passengers it seemed.
+Eventful because of the Poseidonesque ‘Rogue Wave’ that struck the ship early one morning.
+It relocated a lifeboat and flooding a stairwell.
+In true Royal Caribbean style though nothing was an issue.
+The clean-up was handled in a professional and speedy fashion.

-Fast forward a couple of years and inevitably a Couples Cruise became a Family Cruise and the differences are what I am hoping to look at here.
+Fast forward a couple of years and inevitably a Couples Cruise became a Family Cruise.
+The differences are what I am hoping to look at here.

 In October 2016 we set off to join Navigator OTS out of Southampton.
-The first major difference was that this was to be our first sailing from the UK and therefore there was no need for the luggage weight restrictions or size constraints of Fly-Cruise holidays, an added bonus when it comes to the extra luggage a toddler generates.
+The first major difference was that this was to be our first sailing from the UK.
+Therefore there was no need for the luggage weight restrictions or size constraints of Fly-Cruise holidays.
+An added bonus when it comes to the extra luggage a toddler generates.